 - Concurrent enrollment – Enroll at UT Dallas and another institution concurrently.
 Submit a Concurrent Enrollment Form to the UT Dallas ISSO by Census Day of each semester.
 See the Concurrent Enrollment section for specific requirements.

 - Graduating semester - In your final semester enrolling in all remaining courses is considered full-time enrollment for immigration purposes, even if the total number of hours is less than the standard requirement.
-To use this option you must apply for graduation or submit a Reduced Enrollment Form to the ISSO by Census Day.
+To use this option you must:

 - Authorized, full-time CPT – Available one fall or spring semester per year, a number of restrictions apply.
 See the CPT page.